StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2014-08-24-science-has-not-yet-mastered-prophecy.markdown

 ---
 layout:     post
-title:      "Science has not yet mastered prophecy"
+title:      "Science has not yet mastered prophecy2"
 subtitle:   "We predict too much for the next year and yet far too little for the next ten."
 date:       2014-08-24 12:00:00
 author:     "Start Bootstrap"